What is the American Rescue Plan Act?

 Questions on reported information can be directed to email@example.com.

 Eligible projects include services and programs to contain and mitigate COVID-19 spread and services to address behavioral healthcare needs exacerbated by the pandemic.

-Eligible projects include those that address the negative impacts caused by the public health emergency including assistance to workers; small business suppo•Eligible projects include those that address the negative impacts caused by the public health emergency including assistance to workers; small business support; speeding the recovery of tourism, travel, and hospitality sectors; and rebuilding public sector and non-profit capacity.
+Eligible projects include those that address the negative impacts caused by the public health emergency, including assistance to workers; small business support.
+Eligible projects include those that address the negative impacts caused by the public health emergency, including assistance to workers; small business support; speeding the recovery of tourism, travel, and hospitality sectors; and rebuilding public sector and non-profit capacity.
 This category also includes programs and projects that support long-term housing security and promote strong, healthy communities.

-ARPA funding provides resources to local government to recognize the heroic contributions of essential workers.
+ARPA funding provides resources to local governments to recognize the heroic contributions of essential workers.
 Eligible workers include a broad range of essential workers who must be physically present at their job.

 Eligible projects include necessary improvements in water, sewer and broadband infrastructure.

 Local governments facing budget shortfalls are permitted to use the funding to replace lost revenue for the purpose of providing governmental services.
 These services may include recreation, transportation, economic development and other general government services.

 Local governments are permitted to use the funding for administering ARPA funds, including costs of in-house staff or consultants to support effective oversight and ensure compliance with legal, regulatory, and other requirements.
 A project contingency is also held in this Expenditure Category.